julianlk522/FITM/README.md

 In order of importance:
     1. use user summaries in tmap if they exist
-    2. refactors / purge duplicate code
-    3. More
-    4. NSFW tags
+    2. NSFW tags
-        -hide from top / tmap unless you check a box or something
+        -Restrict from tmap/top unless opt in
+        -automatically correct 'nsfw' to 'NSFW'
+        -Tests
+    3. touch up global cats visual, add to about
+    4. More
+    5. refactors
-    5. find some way to cache the stupid github.com/lestrrat-go/httpcc download
+    6. find some way to cache the stupid github.com/lestrrat-go/httpcc download
+    7. about page guidelines / heuristics for avoiding "marooned" tags -only proper nouns / abbreviations should be capitalized -prefer "and" over "&" unless part of proper noun -describe the collection in plural if part of one -e.g., channels not channel

 nice to do:
 - privacy policy about scraping websites / FITM-Bot user agent, etc.